 And here are three estate cars to avoid

-The formula of what makes a great estate car is simple – there should be plenty of interior space, it needs to be comfortable and it should have a massive boot.
-That seems straightforward enough, but there are models that miss the mark.
+The formula for what makes a great estate car is simple – there should be plenty of interior space, it needs to be comfortable and it should have a massive boot.
+That seems straightforward enough, but there are models that still miss the mark.

-The success of small and large SUVs has eaten into the sales of estate cars, but being lighter, with a lower centre of gravity means they can be more efficient and handle better.
-One estate we tested proves it by achieving a staggering 74.3 miles to the gallon – the highest of any petrol or diesel car we’ve tested.
-On the other hand, a similarly sized estate managed just 31.7mpg.
+The success of small and large SUVs has eaten into the sales of estate cars, but being lighter with a lower centre of gravity means estates can be more efficient and handle better.
+One estate we tested proves it by achieving a staggering 74.3 miles to the gallon – the best fuel economy of any petrol or diesel car we’ve tested.
+On the other hand, another similarly sized estate managed just 31.7mpg.

-Here are the estate cars we recommend you should avoid.
+Below we've rounded up the estate cars you should avoid.

 Estate cars to avoid